grucloud/grucloud/examples/google/storage/website-https/README.md

 ### Route53 Domain

-Let's verify that the aws account has a domain name registered:
+Let's verify that the AWS account has a domain name registered:

 ```sh
 aws route53domains list-domains --region us-east-1